Enron: Cultural references

+In October 2002, Enron was awarded the satirical Ig Nobel Prize in Economics for "adapting the mathematical concept of imaginary numbers for use in the business world".
+The various former members of the Enron management team all refused to accept the award in person, although no reason was given at the time.

 In 2002, the Playboy magazine featured a nude pictorial "Women of Enron", with ten former and contemporary Enron female employees.
 The women said they posed for the fun and to earn some money.

 2024 satirical reboot and meme coin

 On December 2, 2024, a new tweet was posted on the @Enron X account.
 The tweet had the caption "We're back.
 Can we talk?", along with a promotional video.
 Viewers also noticed that the website enron.com was also functional.
 The replies alleged a potential cryptocurrency scam, but others pointed to the new terms of service including a clause explicitly stating that the content on the website was parody protected under the First Amendment.
 Many pointed out that this was likely a joke, as the domain seemed to be registered by Peter McIndoe, a performance artist and founder of Birds Aren't Real.
 Additionally, the rights to the Enron name had been purchased at auction by The College Company for $275 in 2020.
 On December 9, it was announced that the CEO of Enron was Connor Gaydos, another cofounder of The College Company and Birds Aren't Real.
 It was also announced that Enron planned to hold a new "Enron Power Summit" on January 6, 2025.
 On December 12, the Twitter page @Pubity posted video of Gaydos being pied in the face.
 Many viewers quickly assumed the incident was staged, and it may have been a parody of an incident when Jeff Skilling was pied in the face by a California woman.

 On January 6, 2025, Enron announced the Enron Egg, its first new product in 20 years.
 Gaydos claimed that the product was a micro nuclear reactor capable of powering a suburban home for 10 years using 20% enriched uranium in the form of uranium zirconium hydride.
 The announcement supposedly took place at the previously announced "Enron Power Summit," but the Houston Chronicle was unable to confirm that such an event actually took place.

 On February 4, 2025, Enron launched a crypto token named $ENRON on the Solana blockchain as part of its satire, at one point trading with a market capitalization of $700 million before the price fell at least 76% within 24 hours of launch.